-In writing groups this month, the running theme for the holiday season is not holiday joy, but stress, and most of it from NOT writing.
+In writing groups this month, the running theme is stress, and most of it from NOT writing.

 Not writing leads to stress, and stress means not writing